BlackBerry ends licensing deal with T-Mobile

-April 1 BlackBerry Ltd said on Tuesday it will not renew its license with T-Mobile U.S. Inc to sell BlackBerry products after the current contract expires on April 25.
+BlackBerry Ltd (BB.TO) said on Tuesday it will not renew its license with T-Mobile U.S. Inc TMUS.N to sell BlackBerry products after the current contract expires on April 25.

 The Canadian company said it will continue to provide service and support to existing customers on T-Mobile's network or those who will buy products from the carrier's inventory.